To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

-Another reason we chose to say goodbye to Kopa is that we are expecting a baby in August.
+Another reason we chose to say goodbye to Kopa is that we were expecting a baby in August 2018.
 We have many young nieces and nephews and have always felt comfortable with Sally being around them.
 However, with Kopa we found ourselves hovering around him when there were children around.

 If innocent actions like cuddling and slightly moving Kopa to make room for Sally bring out growls in him, then what’s to say a young child stepping on his paw, pulling on his ear or startling him wouldn’t cause a more significant reaction?

 We didn’t feel like this was something we could risk happening.
 If Kopa injured someone, we would feel entirely responsible and terrible, especially if it were a child.